 7. As things stand next season’s Glasgow squad will include 7 of the final-winning squad, including 4 starters.

 Rob Harley (starter)

 8. The matchday 23 included 17 players who were or would go on to be Warrior Centurions.

-That number will increase to 18 when Fraser Brown (currently on 99 appearances) next plays for Glasgow.
+That number will increase to 18 when Fraser Brown (currently on 98 appearances) plays a couple more games for Glasgow.
 Of the remaining 5 players Richie Vernon missed out on a century by 1 game.
 Finn Russell played 81 times before leaving for Racing.
 Leone Nakarawa is on 72 (and may yet add to this tally).
 Jerry Yanuyanutawa managed 48 appearances.
 Rossouw de Klerk featured 17 times in his single season with the club.

 9. The matchday squad featured all five of the top try-scorers in Glasgow’s history.

 DTH van der Merwe – 54

 Sean Lamont – 31